-- Keep patient in prone position until you are done with the evaluation and family discussion and are ready to cannulate. - Discuss with bedside nurse and OSH MD the plan for cannulation: - 1.
+- Keep patient in prone position until you are done with the evaluation and family discussion and are ready to cannulate. - Sometimes the OSH, with the intent of preparing for ECMO team arrival and cannulation, will say they can unprone the patient prior to your arrival; do not let them do this for the above reasons. - Discuss with bedside nurse and OSH MD the plan for cannulation: - 1.
 The OSH ICU MD must be present during the cannulation to focus on managing hemodynamic instability, desaturation, etc. while you focus on cannulating.
 In the event of profound desaturation despite aggressive mechanical ventilation, the patient may require manual bagging during the procedure (RT or MD). - 2.
 At least 3-4 other people are needed to - Turn the patient quickly - Unpad patients.
 Indeed, these patients are often proned in specific beds (RotoProne) which have lots of padding around body and head that needs to be removed when supine.
 Have multiple people removing it at the same time.
 Patients can be cannulated when supine on the RotoProne bed, no need to move to a regular bed. - Before unproning: - 1.
 Place defibrillator pads on patient. - 2.
 Position vent, US machine, etc. - 3.
 Prepare the sterile back table or two on which you open all your supplies, clamp pack, dilator kits, cannulas, and prepare filled syringes - 4.
 Be gowned and ready to prep as soon as the patient is adequately exposed - 5.
 Morbidly obese patients will need pannus taped to gain adequate exposure before prepping